abnos5525/Children/README.md

 ## Children

-In this program you input father and mother info like:
+In this program, you input father and mother info like:
 - Hair type
 - eye color
 - skin color
 - blood type

-And it shows you all type of their children!
+And it shows you all types of their children!

 ## Details
-Written in python 3
+Written in Python 3
 You might need to install packages with `pip install -r reqquirements.txt`

 ## License